 Dodgers' Austin Barnes: Out of Sunday's lineup

-Barnes is not in the lineup for Sunday's game against the Nationals, David Vassegh of AM 570 LA Sports reports.
+Barnes is not in the lineup for Sunday's game against the Reds, Bill Plunkett of The Orange County Register reports.

-Barnes started the last two games behind the plate and went 0-for-7 with a walk and a stolen base, but will return to the bench for the series finale.
-Russell Martin will bat eighth and catch Hyun-Jin Ryu on Sunday.
+Barnes busted out with two hits in each of the past two games but will nonetheless take a seat for the series finale.
+Russell Martin will start behind the plate and bat eighth in his stead.

 More News